seanpmaxwell/Typescript-Best-Practices/README.md

 type sffps = SuspendedForFailedPaymentSubscription;
 ```

-#### Linear File Exceptions
+#### Linear-File Exceptions
 - For large linear-files, you don't have to follow strict section placement for items, but you should group large linear-files into **code-blocks** and place constants at the top of their respective block.

 #### Comments in functions:
 - Generally you should not put spaces in functions and separate chunks of logic with a single inline comment.
-- If you have a really large function that can't be broken up (i.e. React Component) then you can further separate functions with a space and `// -- "Info" -- //`
+- If you have a really large function that can't be broken up (i.e. React Component) then you can further separate functions into blocks.

 ```ts
 /**